-ATTENTION STUDENTS: PeopleSoft currently makes DPR’s (Degree Plan Reports) available to students.
+DEGREE PLAN REPORTS: PeopleSoft makes Degree Plan Reports (DPRs) available to students.
 Students should be aware that, at present, these documents are advisory only and may contain errors.
-For purposes of planning and potential graduation the document governing their academic progress is the degree plan generated by the staff of the Advising Center and approved by the Faculty Academic Advisor of the department of the relevant major and the Dean.
-If you have any questions concerning your academic progress you should contact your academic advisor at the NSM Undergraduate Advising Center.
+For purposes of planning and potential graduation, the document governing academic progress is the degree plan generated by the staff of the Advising Center and approved by the Faculty Academic Advisor of the department of the relevant major and the Dean.
+If you have any questions concerning your academic progress, contact your academic advisor at the NSM Undergraduate Advising Center.

 The policies and procedures that apply to your degree are outlined in the University of Houston Undergraduate Catalog, which is available exclusively online.
 To find out what catalog applies to you, see “Graduation Under a Particular Catalog.”

-The catalog explains policies, course information, faulty information, degree plans, etc. Review NSM Policies and Procedures.
-In addition, the NSM Academic Regulations form, which all NSM students initial upon completion of 60 semester hours, is available on the Undergraduate Advising Center Web page under Important Forms.
+The catalog explains policies, course information, faculty information, degree plans, etc. Review NSM Policies and Procedures.
+In addition, the NSM Academic Regulations form, which all NSM students initial upon completion of 60 semester hours, is available on the Undergraduate Advising Center webpage under Important Forms.

-You are responsible for all Academic Regulations and Degree Requirements that apply to your degree at the university, college, and departmental levels, including those that apply to your chosen major(s) and minor(s).
+Students are responsible for all Academic Regulations and Degree Requirements that apply to their degree at the university, college, and departmental levels, including those that apply to their chosen major(s) and minor(s).